Family is important, and when your loved one is part of the Ability Beyond family, so are you.

 Q: Will I be able to see my loved one for the extended visits and travel?

 Due to the post-holiday spike across regions we are continuing to take precautions for visits and travel.
-A visitation screening tool has been created to review the appropriateness for travel and family home visits.
+Please use this visitation screening tool (updated 4/1/21) to review the appropriateness for travel and family home visits.
 If a visit is pursued after careful assessment of risk, there will be additional questions that will need to be asked by our staff, concerning the details of your plan, considering the current CDC (Center for Disease Control), State, Local and Regulatory Agency’s guidance on the COVID situation.
 The more details our team has about your plans, the easier it will be for us to discuss the appropriateness of visitation.
 At this time we are continuing to recommend that individual’s remain at home (program) to minimize risk.

 Q: Are there specific instructions we would need to follow for travel/visits?